Syfy Insider Exclusive

 By Josh Weiss

-Speaking with Variety, the filmmaker, who co-wrote the screenplay for Craig's swan song, admitted that the creative team went through "many, many iterations" of Bond's death before settling on the spy's decision to go down with Safin's doomed island once he's sprayed with a host of deadly nano-bots that would lead to the demise of everyone he loves, should he ever come into contact with them.
+Speaking with Variety in 2021, the filmmaker, who co-wrote the screenplay for Craig's swan song, admitted that the creative team went through "many, many iterations" of Bond's death before settling on the spy's decision to go down with Safin's doomed island once he's sprayed with a host of deadly nano-bots that would lead to the demise of everyone he loves, should he ever come into contact with them.
 It really underscores that his death-defying lifestyle was always bound to catch up with him sooner or later.
 In short, 007 doesn't get a happy ending.
-His struggle against the forces of evil is eternal and in a lot of ways, Sisyphean.
+His struggle against the forces of evil is eternal and, in a lot of ways, Sisyphean.

 The director revealed that one of the scrapped ideas involved "blowing him up in a rocket," while Craig joked that they considered having the super-spy perish from a "bad oyster."